 “Upon the subject of education, not presuming to

-plan or system respecting it, I can only say that I
+system respecting it, I can only say that I view it

 as the most important subject which we as a

-That every man may receive at least, a moderate
+people can be engaged in.
+That every man may receive at least, a moderate education,

-and thereby be enabled to read the
+and thereby be enabled to read the histories of his

 and satisfaction to be derived from all being

-and moral nature, for themselves.
+religious and moral nature, for themselves.
 For my part, I desire

-to see the time when education, and by
+to see the time when education, and by its means,

 my power to